mark-mcdermott/mean-crud/README.md

 follow the instructions in auth0-variables.ts to add your clientID, domain & callback url in there

-upload the app to your server (Auth0 doesn't work on localhost sometimes)
+upload the app to your server (Auth0 doesn't work on localhost sometimes, for me on mac at least)

+pull up the file book.service.ts in src/app/services/book/ and make sure line 9 is set to your domain name/ip address if your on a remote server

+install mongo on your server

-run mongod and ng serve as separate processes again
+run mongod and ng serve (with flag --host 0.0.0.0 because it's a remote server, i believe) as separate processes again

-Auth0 should be working now, too.
+to do this in one terminal I `ssh <your ip address/domain name>`, then `cd <app directory>` then node api-server.js

+then in another terminal window `ssh <your ip address/domain name>`, then `cd <add directory>` then ng serve --host 0.0.0.0

+Now you can browse to <your ip address/domain name> and the app and Auth0 should be working.